bcgov/platform-services-status-page-notifications/notifications/Upgrading-OCP49-API.md

-# API Versioning Issues to Note Before We Upgrade from Openshift 4.8 to 4.9
+# What is Happening?

+The Platform Services Team is preparing for an Openshift 4.9 upgrade.
+There are significant differences between API Versioning in Openshift 4.8 that is installed on the Platform today and Openshift 4.9.

 ## Introduction - Openshift Upgrades and Kubernetes